 Apples and Greenery

 Apples!
 I never would have thought of this on my own–but I absolutely love it.
-It could actually translate from summer to Fall if you wanted it to.
+This is also a great bridge from late summer to Fall, with colors that look beautiful during both seasons.

 If you’ve read this blog at all, you know I REALLY like to infuse personality into my home.
 REALLY.